 I've tried for turkeys in the spring for several years but 2013 prove to be the year of my first.
 He's got double beards with the longest being 10 inches.

 October of 2012 brought a new adventure where a very good friend of mine who is blind came up with the idea that if I were the eyes and he was the hands, we could harvest a buck together.
 With lots of practice as well as a few trial and error misses, we got the job done!
 This hunt was organized by The Way Outfitters and was televised on Outdoorbound TV.
-Click youtube to see the show and here to read the story.
+Click youtube to see the show.

 Haven't put any of my pics up for a few years but I'm still at it.
 I've taken does each year but I haven't had an opportunity at a mature buck.
 Here's a doe I harvested in November of 2011 during rifle season.